Cornwall Electric: Community involvement

 Historically, many of the company's general managers and directors contributed to the future development of Cornwall by working with the local Board of Trade and town council.
 They encouraged Sun Life to invest in many large companies that would agree to locate to Cornwall.
 It financed the building of the Water Street Arena to replace the Victoria Rink which was lost in the Cornwall "great fire of 1933".
 Arrangements were also made to purchase the home of W.R.
 Hitchcock, founder of the Cornwall electric and railway companies who was at the time facing adversity.
-This allowed him to continue living there until his death on 4 June 1944.
+This allowed him to continue living there until his death on June 4, 1944.

 Licensing

-Cornwall Street Railway Light and Power Company is registered as an Ontario Business Corporation, and has the Registry ID 752855, issued by the province of Ontario on 1 January 1988.
-Its Electricity Distribution Licence is ED-2004-0405 which was issued by the Ontario Energy Board on 10 November 2004, last amended on 17 March 2017, and valid until 31 December 2030.
+Cornwall Street Railway Light and Power Company is registered as an Ontario Business Corporation, and has the Registry ID 752855, issued by the province of Ontario on January 1, 1988.
+Its Electricity Distribution Licence is ED-2004-0405 which was issued by the Ontario Energy Board on November 10, 2004, last amended on March 17, 2017, and valid until December 31, 2030.

-Although licensed by the OEB, Cornwall Electric has been granted legislative exemptions under the 1998 Ontario Electricity Act.
-The company is subject to a 35-year franchise agreement with the city of Cornwall, which dates back to 31 July 1998.
+Although licensed by the OEB, Cornwall Electric has been granted legislative exemptions by the provincial regulator under the 1998 Ontario Electricity Act.
+The company is subject to a 35-year franchise agreement with the city of Cornwall, which dates back to July 31, 1998.
 It also has franchise agreements with the neighbouring townships.
 Under the agreements, electricity rates are reset every year, and calculated based on a formula that includes adjustments for inflation, load growth, and customer growth.
+The company provides its electricity consumers with some of the lowest rates in Ontario.